Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 Sometimes I sow directly into

-pots , usually P7, P9 or P11 pots.
-The number in the name of the pots is the length and width of the pots in centimetres.
-The depth is variable but is usually slightly deeper than the length and width of the top view.
+pots , usually P7, P9, or P11 pots.
+The number in the pot name indicates the length and width of the pots in centimeters.
+The depth varies but is usually slightly deeper than the length and width as seen from above.

 P9 pot